Intervention

 • Cooperative group projects, where students work together toward shared goals

-• Competitive puzzles requiring strategic thinking, debates about current events
+• Competitive puzzles requiring strategic thinking

 • Immersive role-play scenarios based on historical events